malmanigit/muSim/docs/source/experimental_data.rst

 .. note::

-   If this step is omitted, various post-processing analyses which require recorded neural data such as CCA, will not run. nuSim training will also not proceed (nusim_data_path can also be specified in the configs.txt file).
+   If this step is omitted, various post-training *quantitative* analyses which require recorded neural data such as CCA, will not run. nuSim training will also not proceed (nusim_data_path can also be specified in the configs.txt file).

 Stimulus Data (optional)
 ------------------------